Pennsylvania 3M Defective Earplug Lawyers

 The Use of Dual-Ended Earplugs in the Military

 In May 2016, a False Claims Act claim was filed against 3M, alleging the company knew the earplugs had a design defect that exposed the U.S. military to dangerous sound levels, causing hearing issues.
 According to the lawsuit, testing by the company had shown the earplugs had a noise reduction rating of zero.
-Despite this knowledge, 3M had supplied the U.S. government with the defective earplugs and then requesting payment without disclosing the alleged design defect or any flawed testing it did on the product.
-As a result of its negligence, U.S. military personnel have been exposed to serious risk of hearing loss.
+Despite this knowledge, 3M supplied the U.S. government with the defective earplugs and then requested payment without disclosing the alleged design defect or any flawed testing it did on the product.
+As a result of this negligence, U.S. military personnel were exposed to a serious risk of hearing loss and other hearing problems.